EU designs truck of future to save lives, fuel

-The European Commission estimates that its new rules regarding trucks, being outlined on Monday, could save around 5,000 euros (4,306 pounds) per year in fuel costs.
+The European Commission estimates that its new rules regarding trucks, being outlined on Monday, could save around 5,000 euros ($6,600) per year in fuel costs.

 They also would cut emissions by 7-to-10 percent for the typical truck, which covers 100,000 km (60,000 miles) annually.
 In addition, the proposals can help to save the lives of some 300-to-500 cyclists and pedestrians killed in Europe each year in accidents involving trucks.